The finishing.com Hotline: Serious Education ... plus the most fun you can have in metal finishing. Ted Mooney, Webmaster

 - Mechanicsburg, Pennsylvania

-I saw this on Mr. Wizard as a child, from then on it was my job to clean my mom's silver.
-Use baking soda, salt, hot water and a piece of al foil in the solution.
-The tarnish should come right off, the foil is there to give the tarnish something to bind to so it won't collect onto the next piece you clean.
+A. I saw this on Mr. Wizard as a child, from then on it was my job to clean my mom's silver.
+Use baking soda, salt, hot water and a piece of aluminum foil in the solution.
+The tarnish should come right off; the foil is there to give the tarnish something to bind to so it won't collect onto the next piece you clean.
 It's been a while but it worked like a charm then.William B [last name deleted for privacy by Editor]

 - Phoenix, Arizona